 For more information on ZC-related items, please see the links below:

 Public Hearings and Meetings are held primarily on Monday and Thursday evenings at 6:30 p.m. at 441 4th Street N.W., Washington, DC 20001 in Room 220 South.
 Visit "How to Reach Us" on the DCOZ website for detailed directions.

 Please note that Public Hearing Notices for all cases before the ZC are published in the District of Columbia Register.

 Anthony J. Hood Chairman (Term Expiration: February 3, 2018)

-Anthony J. Hood has served on the Zoning Commission since 1998 and has served as Chairman since 2007.
+Anthony J. Hood has served on the District of Columbia Zoning Commission since 1998.
+He first served as Chairman of the Zoning Commission in 2000 and has currently served as Chairman since 2007.
 He is the Chief of the Printing and Mail Management Section, Facilities Operations Branch, of the U.S. Environmental Protection Agency in Washington, DC.
 Mr. Hood is the Former President of the Woodridge Civic Association and the Woodridge Civic Fund.
 After 20 years of service he was voted emeritus.
 He serves on the Board of Directors of the Bryant Park Homeowners Association and is a Member of the 5th District's Citizens Advisory Council and the Bryant/Channing Streets Orange Hat Patrol.
 Mr. Hood is both a life-long member and Deacon of the Greater First Baptist Church of Washington, DC and resident of Ward 5.
 He has a Bachelor of Science in Printing Management from the University of the District of Columbia and was educated in the District's Public Education System.

 Marcie Cohen Vice-Chairman (Term Expiration: February 3, 2015)